sequentech/new-ballot-verifier/README.md

 copyright notice header.
 7. **Dependencies scan**: Audit dependencies for security vulnerabilities in the [RustSec Advisory Database], unmaintained dependencies, incompatible licenses and banned packages using [cargo-deny].
-Use `cargo deny fix` or `cargo deny --allow-incompatible` to try to solve the detected issues.
+Use `cargo deny --all-features check` to try to solve the detected issues.
 We also have configured [dependabot] to notify and create PRs on version updates.
 8. **Benchmark performance**: Check benchmark performance and alert on regressions using `cargo bench` and [github-action-benchmark].
 9. **CLA compliance**: Check that all committers have signed the